tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 └─────────────────┘     └─────────────────┘     └─────────────────┘
 ```

-### Cycle Steps

-1. **Read User Request REQ**: Begin by reading the current request from user_requests.md to understand requirements.
+1. **Read User Request (REQ)**
+   * Read current request from user-directed/user_requests.md
+   * Understand requirements and scope
+   * Map request to 00OS architecture

-2. **Read Relevant Context**: Review files in context-00OS-current-state/ and documentation/to gather necessary information.
+2. **Read Relevant Context**
+   * Review files in context-00OS-current-state/
+   * Check documentation/ for applicable templates and guides
+   * Examine documentation/testing/ for relevant process tests

-3. **Update Core Workflow Files**: Make changes to active-request.md, implementation-plan.md, and cycle-status.md to plan and track the implementation.
+3. **Update Core Workflow Files**
+   * Update active-request.md with REQ details
+   * Create implementation-plan.md with concrete plan
+   * Initialize cycle-status.md to track progress

-4. **Make Changes to 00OS**: Implement the requested changes in the 00OS system.
+4. **Make Changes to 00OS**
+   * Implement changes per implementation plan
+   * Create or modify processes in appropriate categories
+   * Ensure command integrity and proper fetch_rules usage

-5. **Update Supporting Materials**: Update context/, documentation/, templates/, and/or testing/ files to align with the new implementation.
+5. **Update Supporting Materials**
+   * Update context files with new state
+   * Update/create documentation as needed
+   * Create or update test files for new functionality

-6. **Reset Core Workflow Files & Sync Changes**: Clear/update the core workflow files to prepare for the next cycle and run `> reaper-sync` to sync the 00OS changes to .cursor/rules.
+6. **Reset Core Workflow Files & Sync Changes**
+   * Reset or archive core workflow files for next cycle
+   * Run `> reaper-sync` to sync 00OS changes to .cursor/rules

-### Current Cycle Status

-The current cycle is tracked in the three core workflow files:
-- **active-request.md**: Contains the complete REQ being implemented, including requirements, clarifications, and acceptance criteria
-- **implementation-plan.md**: Documents the concrete plan for implementing the current REQ, including architectural decisions and required changes
-- **cycle-status.md**: Tracks the progress through the current cycle, showing completed steps, current focus, and next actions

-### Workflow File Update Pattern

-Each workflow file serves a specific purpose and follows a different update pattern:

-- **cycle-status.md**: The primary tracking document that's continuously updated throughout the entire cycle
-  - Contains the authoritative record of current cycle stage
-  - Updated after each substantive change is made
-  - Includes a chronological log of all changes to 00OS
-  - Should be checked first to determine cycle status

-- **active-request.md**: A pure requirements document, updated ONLY during step 1
-  - Contains just the request title and detailed requirements list
-  - Remains as a static reference document throughout steps 2-6
-  - No status tracking or cycle metadata
-  - Only updated if fundamental requirements change
-  - Focused exclusively on WHAT needs to be done

-- **implementation-plan.md**: Created during step 3, then remains relatively static
-  - Only updated if the implementation strategy changes significantly
-  - Serves as a stable blueprint for implementation
-  - Details HOW the requirements will be implemented
-  - Not used for tracking implementation status

-**Important**: Always check cycle-status.md first to determine the current stage of the cycle and what needs to be done next.
-The cycle-status.md file serves as the source of truth for WHERE you are in the process.
+At the completion of step 6, the cycle begins again with a new request.

 ## Directory Structure Supporting the Cycle